-What is your fee?
+What is your fee for standard therapy sessions and Neurofeedback?
 Do you accept any insurance plans?

-Also, please be advised that using your insurance requires diagnose, and then the diagnosis will become part of your health records.
+Also, please be advised that using your insurance requires a diagnosis, and then the diagnosis will become part of your health records.

 I heard that some therapists offer “sliding scale”.
 Do you?

 I do!
 However, there are only a limited number of slots I reserve for clients who need sliding scale to be able to afford therapy, and these slots are available only during school hours.